Bearded-Hen/Android-Bootstrap/README.md

 =================

 **NOTE TO PREVIOUS USERS**
-* You will need to remove any imports in your project and re-import - this was because the package names were innacurate, hopefully they're much tidier now
+* You will need to remove any imports in your project and re-import in your java files, and change the component names in your layouts - this was because the package names were didn't change when I renamed my library project, hopefully they make a lot more sense now.
-* It was brought up that the layout attributes weren't actually that unique which caused an issue if you had more than one library for a project.
+* It was brought up that the layout attributes weren't actually unique which caused an issue if you had more than one library.
 I have prefixed all Bootstrap button attributes with "bb_" and Font Awesome Text with "fa_" so hopefully it won't ever be an issue in future.

-Apologies for any inconvenience this may cause, hopefully this means there won't be any more updates which break previous versions in future!
+Apologies for any inconvenience these changes may cause, hopefully this means there won't be any more updates which break previous versions in future!

 ![alt text](https://raw.github.com/Bearded-Hen/Android-Bootstrap/master/images/device_image.png "Device Image")